turbot/steampipe-plugin-aws/docs/tables/aws_emr_block_public_access_configuration.md

 # Table: aws_emr_block_public_access_configuration

-The `aws_emr_block_public_access_configuration` table provides Amazon EMR block public access configuration for your AWS account in the current Region.
+The `aws_emr_block_public_access_configuration` table provides information on the Amazon EMR block public access configuration for your AWS account in the current region.

 ## Examples